 This photo shows a hodge-podge of different 1960s toy soldiers.
 The redoubt is from my Marx Civil War playset (the 1963 Centenniel Blue & Gray playset).
 The figures manning the guns I bought at S.S.
-Kresge in Zanesville, OH about 1966-68, but I can’s recall the toymaker’s name – anyone know???
-The soldier blue figures to the right center are Marx 54mm 7th Cavalry figures from the Fort Apache playset.
+Kresge in Zanesville, OH about 1966-68, and I am told they are Crescent figures from England.
+The soldier blue figures to the right center are Marx 54mm cavalry figures from the Fort Apache playset.
 The figures at the bottom right are Britains, some of which came from Gettysburg’s Fort Defiance gift shop in 1968.
-The brownish figures are Marx 54mm figures from their Boonesborough playset, including Davy Crockett.
+The brownish figures are Marx 54mm figures from their Boonesborough playset, including Daniel Boone.
 Some of the gray figures at the lower left are more recent figures and were from my kids’ childhood in the 1990s.

 Another view of the Marx redoubt and the unknown figures… the ones to the upper left of course are vintage Marx Centennial figures.